lupyuen/tcc-riscv32-wasm/README.md

 nsh>
 ```

-It saw `printf` is missing.
+It says `printf` is missing.
 Let's fix it...

 For Reference: Here's the log for an ELF that loads properly on NuttX: [NuttX ELF Loader Log](https://gist.github.com/lupyuen/847f7adee50499cac5212f2b95d19cd3)